frederickobrien/the-whale-lines/news/demand-grows-for-competent-tyrants.md

 ---
 title: Demand grows for competent tyrants
 date: 2021-10-30T12:15:00.000Z
 description: The huddled masses of the world are pining to be under the thumb of better despots, according to a new survey published by the University of Bristol yesterday.
-angle: 0.1

 ---

 The huddled masses of the world are pining to be under the thumb of better despots, according to a new survey published by the University of Bristol yesterday.